Businesses and organizations that would like to support the initiative, please contact:

 —Mayor Jean Stothert, City of Omaha

 “We are excited to be a part of the continued expansion of this jobs program.
-The Empowerment Network has been effective with this program for the last fourteen years.
+The Empowerment Network has been effective with this program for the last fifteen years.
 They have excellent connections to youth in the community and offer great support to employers.
 The youth participants are respectful and courteous.
 It’s wonderful to see their horizons expand as they are exposed to new work challenges.”

 —John Kotouc, Executive Chairman–American National Bank

 “We’re not asking for a charitable contribution, we’re asking you to invest in the people that will potentially be able to stay with you, your organization, develop a career, it’s good for the community and good for your business.
 I started my career in law enforcement with a summer job just like Step-Up Omaha!”

 —John Ewing, Douglas County Treasurer, and Empowerment Network Board Member